First Passage Percolation on Hyperbolic groups: Preliminaries

 \subsection{Preliminaries on hyperbolic groups}

 We collect here some of the basic notions and tools from hyperbolic metric spaces that we shall need in this paper and refer the reader to \cite{gromov-hypgps,GhH,CDP,bh-book} for more details on Gromov-hyperbolicity.
 For us, $\Ga$ will denote the Cayley graph of a group $G$, typically hyperbolic, with respect to a finite symmetric generating set $S$.

-Thus, the vertex set $V=V(\Gamma)$ consists of $\{g \vert g \in G\}$ and the edge set $E=E(\Gamma)$ consists of pairs $\{(g,h) \vert \, g, h \in G; \, g^{-1}h \in S \}$.
-Thus $G$ acts on the left by isometries (graph-isomorphisms) on $\Gamma$.
-A geodesic in a geodesic metric space $(X,d_X)$ joining $x, y$ will be denoted as $[x,y]$.
-The $c-$neighborhood of a set $A$ in a metric space $(X,d)$ will be denoted as $N_c(A)$.
+{A few words about the conventions we follow for Cayley graphs are in order.
+We shall assume throughout this paper that a generating set $S$ of a group $G$ is \emph{symmetric}, i.e.\ $s \in S$ if and only if $s^{-1} \in S$.}